YMSpektor/x-vars/README.md

     }
 });
 ```
 The first argument accepts the initial value, the second is a function to produce new values when needed.
-The new value will be assigned to the variable when *emit* function is called
+The method can also take an optional third argument where to put the result, similar to *$.calc*.
+The new value will be assigned to the variable when *emit* function is called.

+## Authors
+* Yuri Spektor

+## License
+MIT